-The Building Company's fund balance decreased; expenditures exceeded revenues by \$20,594, ending the year with a fund balance of \$388,830.
+The Building Company's fund balance decreased; expenditures exceeded revenues by \$35,237, ending the year with a fund balance of \$415,629.
 From the standpoint of maintaining current operating expenditures within the range of annual revenue and maintaining a sound fund balance, the Building Company Fund continues to operate on a sound financial basis.

-Expenditures exceeded revenues in the Food Service Fund by \$1,368 and the Food Service Fund received a transfer from the General Fund in the amount of \$1,368, ending the year with a fund balance of \$-0- as of June 30, 2020.
+Revenues exceeded expenditures in the Food Service Fund by \$37,229, ending the year with a fund balance of \$42,889 as of June 30, 2022.

-Expenditures exceeded revenues in the Community Service Fund by \$41,495 and the Community Service Fund received a transfer from the General Fund in the amount of \$41,495 ending the year with a fund balance of \$-0- as of June 30, 2020.
+Expenditures equaled revenues in the Community Service ending with a fund balance of \$0 as of June 30, 2022.